hanbeotPark/CCNETS/README.md

 # CCNETS

-CCNETS is uniquely crafted to emulate brain-like information processing and comprises three main components: explainer, producer, and reasoner.
+CCNETS is uniquely cragted to emulate brain-like information processing and comprises three main components: explainer, producer, and reasoner.
 Each component is designed to mimic specific brain functions, which aids in generating high-quality datasets and enhancing the classification performance
 ---------------
 COPYRIGHT (c) 2022.
 CCNets.
 All Rights reserved